reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertNull(toUpper.apply(null));
 }
 ```
-The test applies a `Function` to convert a lowercase string to uppercase.
+The test applies a `Function` to convert a string to uppercase.
 It asserts the converted value and also checks for `null` input handling.

 ### Function Composition

-Function composition is a process of combining multiple functions to create a new function.
-The `compose` method in Function interface combines two functions by applying the argument function first and then the caller function.
-Conversely, the `andThen` method applies the caller function first and then the argument function.
+**Function composition is a process of combining multiple functions to create a new function.** The `compose()` method in `Function` interface combines two functions by applying the argument function first and then the caller function.
+Conversely, the `andThen()` method applies the caller function first and then the argument function.

-For example, if we have two functions: one to convert a string to upper case and another to remove vowels from it, we can compose them using `compose` or `andThen`.
-If we use `compose`, it first converts the string to uppercase and then removes vowels from it.
-Conversely, if we use `andThen`, it first removes vowels from it and then converts the string to uppercase.
+For example, if we have two functions: one to convert a string to upper case and another to remove vowels from it, we can compose them using `compose()` or `andThen()`.
+If we use `compose()`, it first converts the string to uppercase and then removes vowels from it.
+Conversely, if we use `andThen()`, it first removes vowels from it and then converts the string to uppercase.

 Let's verify function composition: